mccright/rrl_staging/AudioBooks/README.md

 eBook:
 By [David Kazzie](https://david-kazzie.squarespace.com/) and on LI [David Kazzie](https://www.linkedin.com/in/david-kazzie-62a57444)   ( – )

 Reading Notes: Just OK. ...Scientist, Peter Abbott, disappears on research trip.
 Scientist's scientist wife, Claire Hamilton, moves on, builds new family.
 Twelve years later *Scientist wife* goes on mission to find first husband & *meet* first alien visitor(s).
+Government conspiracy.
 Conflict.
 Sciencey-stuff then alien visitor(s) disappear/leave.
 Most of the story is what seems to me to be kind of *stiff* dialog between main characters and inside their heads -- main characters who are not well fleshed out characters.

 Review on [errantdreams.com](https://www.errantdreams.com/): [https://www.errantdreams.com/...anomaly-david-kazzie/](https://www.errantdreams.com/2018/12/review-anomaly-david-kazzie/)